-Croatia: Power utility HEP accused by RWE on disturbing market competition29.
-February 2016. / SEE Energy News
+Croatia: Power utility HEP accused by RWE on disturbing market competition, SEE Energy News

 State owned power utility company HEP has no agreement on a joint market approach to customers with any supplier in the electricity market, reacted HEP on the accusations coming from RWE Croatia on the obstructions of market competition.